erictapen/treelang/README.md

 java -jar target/treelang-0.0.1-static-dependencies.jar
 ```

-This will read the content of `test.tree` and show the result as a picture.
+This will read the content of the files `tree.tree` and `rule.rule` and show the result as a changing picture.